-This paper summarises a new reporting statement developed for studies that map onto generic preference-based outcome measures.
-We encourage health economics and quality-of-life journals to endorse the MAPS statement, promote its use in peer review, and update their editorial requirements and 'Instructions to Authors' accordingly.
+In conclusion, this study summarizes a new reporting statement developed for studies that map onto generic preferencebased outcome measures.
+We encourage health economic and quality of life journals to endorse MAPS, promote its use in peer review and update their editorial requirements and "Instructions to Authors" accordingly.
+Petrou et al.